 Low Country baskets: Made using age-old techniques, these baskets are woven by skilled craftsmen and women from the region.
 Originating from the Gullah Geechee culture, Low Country baskets often use natural materials like sweetgrass, offering a piece of Savannah’s heritage.

 Pecan-based confections: While we’ve touched on food earlier, pecans feature in a range of giftable treats, like praline sauces and pecan brittle.
-These sweet delights encapsulate the essence of Georgia and can be a delicious gift for someone special.
+These sweets encapsulate the essence of Georgia and can be a delicious gift for someone special.

 Savannah honey: The region is home to various bee farms, producing honey renowned for its distinct taste.
 Packaged in decorative jars or combined in gift sets with beeswax candles, this is a sweet reminder of the natural beauty surrounding Savannah.